 Firmware updates for Mesa 3 Windows

 Firmware updates for the BIOS (UEFI) and EC (Embedded Controller) are available for Mesa 3 Windows model units.
-For details regarding changes in each version, see the release notes documents.
-Some details for this specific update are also provided at the junipersys.com/batterymesa3 web page.
+For detailed information about the changes, review the release notes.
+Some details for this update are also provided at the junipersys.com/batterymesa3 web page.

-WARNING: The installer below is for Mesa 3 Windows model units and some OEM brand models that do not have pre-installed firmware customizations.
+CAUTION: The firmware update below is for Mesa 3 Windows model units and some OEM brand models that do not have pre-installed firmware customizations.
 If a different brand appears during boot on the unit, please contact that brand partner to obtain the custom firmware update.
-If you are unsure where to obtain the custom firmware for your brand and model device, please contact firstname.lastname@example.org for assistance.
-Also, you must follow the instructions below exactly as written.
-Failure to follow these steps could result in the unit needing to be shipped to a certified repair center for servicing.
+If you are unsure where to obtain the custom firmware for your brand and model device, contact firstname.lastname@example.org for assistance.
+Follow the installation instructions exactly as written.
+Failure to follow these steps could result in the device needing to be shipped to a certified repair center for servicing.

-- Attach a stable external power source (such as the 30W wall charger that was provided with the unit).
+- Attach a stable external power source to the tablet, such as the 30W wall charger provided with the unit.

-- Remove any external storage device (USB media) that you may have attached to the Mesa 3 or dock.
+- Remove any external storage device (USB media) attached to the Mesa 3 or dock.

-- Save and close any open files and running programs.
-Backup any critical data from the Mesa 3 before proceeding as a precaution.
+- Save and close any open files and close all running programs.
+As a precaution, backup any critical data from the Mesa 3 before proceeding.

-- Wait while the app starts the update process which might involve multiple Restarts (or reboots).
-After each Restart the update app will be automatically launched.
+- Wait while the app starts the update process, which may involve multiple restarts (or reboots).
+After each restart, the update app automatically launches.

-Note: If you have a pin or password set up, you may need to enter it after each Restart and wait 10-15 seconds to continue.
+Note: If you have set up a pin or password, you may need to enter it after each restart and wait 10-15 seconds to continue.
+The firmware update can take up to 20 minutes.

-- It should take up to 20 minutes to update the firmware from an earlier version.
-When the app stops performing updates, follow the on-screen prompts.
+- When the app stops performing updates, follow the on-screen prompts.

-- Verify that the firmware has been updated successfully by tapping on the Windows (Start) button > Device Info to check that the BIOS Version (UEFI) is now 1.48 as well as the Embedded Controller (EC) version is now 1.28 in that window.
+- Verify that the firmware has been updated by tapping Windows (Start) button > Device Info.
+The BIOS Version (UEFI) should be 1.48 and the Embedded Controller (EC) version is now 1.29.

-After installing this firmware update, you will also need to install the latest OS patch from the following web page.
+- After installing this firmware update, install the latest OS patch from the following web page.